 Elmwood, Nebraska still has nine lots available for free.
 Six have already been claimed and built on.
 Sewer and water lines are already in place, a minimum 1,400-square-foot house must be built within two years.

 Flagler has around 480 acres available to businesses willing to locate there.
 The amount of land available for a business is determined by how many jobs it will create.
 The town has a population of approximately 650 and is 110 miles east of Denver.
 There is a nine-hole golf course, two parks, theater and several businesses.

 If you’re home is your castle, maybe you want to add a title to your name.
 You can become a lord or a lady in Scotland for less than $50.

 Loup City, Nebraska

 Loup City in central Nebraska has four lots available for free, provided an applicant meets all the conditions.
-The conditions are a little more complex than other offers because it’s income based but you can read all the fine print here.
+The how to get free land conditions are a little more complex than other offers because it’s income-based but you can read all the fine print here.